TruRating/TruTest/README.md

 ﻿# Welcome to the TruRating Software engineer Technical Test

-In the given app, investigate the pages served by the following controllers
+In the given app, investigate the following controllers and the pages they serve

 - HomeController
 - EditUserController